phazei/MediaSyncer/README.md

 Use online for free here (or download the release for local version) https://whatdreamscost.github.io/MediaSyncer/

 <b>Hotkeys:<b> SPACEBAR to Play/Pause, Left/Right Arrows to move to Previous/Next Frame.
 Drag to rearrange media.
+Scroll to Zoom.
+Click and Drag Middle Mouse Button to pan while zoomed in.

 <b>PLEASE NOTE:<br><b>
 This project was made using AI.<br>